 Each state also has curriculum standards and competencies for kindergarten, and the report card will reflect those as well, Mackeben says.
 While every educational institution has a different way of presenting report cards, here are some tips that will help you decipher that progress report, when you find it in your mailbox:

 - Look at the headings.
 On report cards that seem to go on forever, it may be tempting to only look at the lines that have grades on them.
 But on many report cards, each section contains a heading, followed by a set of specific skills and grades.
-For example, a kindergarten report card might have the heading "Math" followed by a subheading "Algebra and Functions", followed by a list of areas and grades for each, for example, "Sorting and Classifying Objects".
+For example, a kindergarten report card might have the heading "Math" followed by a subheading "Algebra and Functions," followed by a list of areas and grades for each, for example, "Sorting and Classifying Objects."
 Reading all of the headings, subheadings, and breakdowns can be incredibly helpful, especially in kindergarten, when parents may not have a clue what kindergarten algebra looks like!
 If you take note of the report card's organization structure, you'll see that sorting and classifying is considered algebra in kindergarten.
-And you'll have a better understanding of how the teacher organizes each subject area.

 - Take it as a progress snapshot, rather than the final word.
-Report cards are only one of the many tools parents can use to gage how well their student is doing.
+Report cards are only one of the many tools parents can use to gauge how well their student is doing.
 Know that as the year goes on, your child’s mastery of skills will likely wax and wane.
 Kindergarten presents some huge leaps for your learner.
 Understand that the report card is only a snapshot of where he is right now, not where he will be by the end of the year.
-If you look at your kindergartener as a work-in-progress, you can use the report card to figure out where he needs the most help-- then do some activities at home to help him get where he needs to be.
+If you look at your kindergartener as a work in progress, you can use the report card to figure out where he needs the most help—then do some activities at home to help him get where he needs to be.

 - Read the teacher’s comments.
-With so many skills to be graded, the overall idea of the report card can be hard to grasp as you're looking at all of the individual pieces.
+With so many skills to be graded, the overall idea of the report card can be hard to grasp.
 Often what the teacher says in his or her comments gives a better feel for overall progress, rather than individual skills.
 According to Mackeben, “Teacher comments are probably the most important part of the kindergarten report card.
-A’s or 4’s are so general, but a comment is specific to your child.”
+A's or 4's are so general, but a comment is specific to your child.”

 - Have a conference with the teacher.
 In many cases, there is a scheduled parent-teacher conference time after report cards are issued.
 If your child’s teacher does not ask to have a conference with you, it’s probably because she feels your child is right on target for that time of the year.
 If your child is doing well, but you still would like to discuss her report card, ask the teacher to schedule a conference with you.
 Remember that the goal of a report card is to inform you of your child’s progress so that you can help her to succeed.
 If you need more direction for how to use the report card as a tool in your endeavor to help, ask the teacher.